 Greg: Shelley and I have known each other for 20-some years and worked together in the construction industry, where Shelley would do the interior design and some project planning for me.
 When I started this small-business campus in Arvada, it was a much bigger project than we’ve typically done and I convinced Shelley to come work for us.
 We both drink coffee and we had an empty space, so I convinced her to open a coffee shop.
 It was a side hustle and it kinda got out of control.

 Shelley: It developed a life of its own.
 What we learned is that in the craft coffee world, most people in the business realm have spent years and years and years behind the espresso bar or behind the roaster learning their craft.
 We’re no spring chickens – we didn’t have that time.
 So we went to the Specialty Coffee Association and that’s where our education began.
 Greg became a certified roaster and I became a certified barista.
+If you are interested in following in our footsteps, there’s a really great Barista Course Melbourne located that provides a similar level of barista training.
 We went the academic route, which helped us learn the entire seed-to-cup process within the coffee world.
 We were fortunate enough to go to origin several times to coffee-producing countries and got to know some of these producers personally.
 Understanding their circumstances and goals helps us ensure we’re properly honoring every step of that process because there’s so much that goes into how the coffee is grown.
 We don’t want to fall down on the job at the eleventh hour.
 We want to be sure we’re really putting forth the best product that we can.

 Explain what goes into sourcing coffee at origin.

 Greg: I had some experience with farming, growing up working in a farm community.
 But we kind of accelerated origin trips with people who had been in the coffee industry their whole life.

 Shelley: They thought we were crazy.